Four Important Stages Of Transition For You And Your Business – In Conversation with Josh Patrick

 Susan: Thanks, Josh.
 It’s fun to be with you.
 Thanks for inviting me.

 Josh: It’s always fun to be with you.
-Let’s start off with my usual question that was something is waiting this time I usually question.
+Let’s start with my usual question that was something is waiting this time I usually question.
 Let’s talk about transitions.
-Why is transitions expertise important?
-Why do managing transitions really count?
+Why is transition expertise important?
+Why do managing transitions count?

 Susan: Well, I think it’d be helpful to make a distinction between change and transition.
 People say, “Well, life is always changing.”
 This happens that happens.
 It’s true.
 That’s how life moves.
 That’s how we evolve.
 Most of the changes get absorbed rather easily rather quickly, but a transition is when the norms and the patterns of life have been disrupted.

 So 20 years ago, we set out to understand this.
-We now know that there is an anticipation stage, a preparation stage.
-Business owners know that when they’re getting closer to that time that they’re going to sell their business that is an anticipation stage.
+We now know that there is an anticipation stage and a preparation stage.
+Business owners know that when they’re getting closer to the time that they’re going to sell their business that is an anticipation stage.
 People who retire have time for that.
 Not all widows have time for that there can be a sudden Death.
 We don’t always have an anticipation stage, but it is more than just common.
 It’s kind of a norm.
 There’s a break of the norm.
-That could last any period of time.
+That could last any period.
 That’s when you know something’s happening, but you don’t know exactly when.
 You might not know how much but you know, it’s going to happen and you’re changing your thinking and behavior.

-They haven’t really adapted.
-They say that, for instance, in the financial planning world that widowed women and divorce women leave their advisor in the second year 70%.
+They haven’t adapted.
+They say that, for instance, in the financial planning world widowed women and divorced women leave their advisor in the second year 70%.
 It’s a big indicator.
-It doesn’t tell about everybody all the time, but if during that ending stage, you’re focused on the details and then your focus adaptation and adjustment.
+It doesn’t tell about everybody all the time, but during that ending stage, you’re focused on the details and then you focus on adaptation and adjustment.
 It feels more subjective.
 That’s when people want to maybe change everything.
 Maybe they want to rethink or to reinvent.
 If they have enough guidance then they can make a very conscious transformation to the next version of themselves and their life.

-They’re always thinking about how they’re going to leave their business and when they’re going to leave their business and the big payday that comes into their business.
-It’s not something they think about all the time, but it lasts for a really long time.
-Anticipation seems to be with a business owner a long thing, and then we get the ending which is really fast.
+They’re always thinking about how they’re going to leave their business when they’re going to leave their business and the big payday that comes into their business.
+It’s not something they think about all the time, but it lasts for a long time.
+Anticipation seems to be with a business owner for a long thing, and then we get the really fast ending.

 Give me the bullet points.
 Some people want to be very personal.
 Some people want a lot of information to digest before a meeting.
 Some people are pretty quiet as they go through meetings.
 That’s how they learn and they hate being interrupted.
 Some people never want to be told what to do.
 They want options and they want to understand that’s not you of course.